danielver02/ALPS/tutorial.md

 >     cd ../tests

-The input file that we want to use is called `test_bimax.in`.
+The input file that we want to use is called `test_ICW.in`.
 The name of the input file doesn't need to be the same as the name of the f0-table files (*dist_name*), but it helps to use a consistent nomenclature.
-Let's open `test_bimax.in`.
+Let's open `test_ICW.in`.
 It includes all the parameters that ALPS needs to run.
-Like in the case of the file `test_bimax_dist.in` above, the input file is commented to help you understand the meaning of the parameters.
+Like in the case of the file `test_ICW_dist.in` above, the input file is commented to help you understand the meaning of the parameters.
 For more details and a reference to all of the parameters, please have a look at our [Quick Guide](quick_guide.md).

 We focus on a few key entries here for now.
 First, it's important to give the code the correct `nperp` and `npar` values.
 They are defined in the same way as above.
 So, here is a reminder:

 > If you have an f0-table of X-by-Y entries in momentum space, set `nperp=X-1` and `npar=Y-1` in ALPS.

-In the example file, we see that `nperp=150` and `npar=300`, which are the correct entries for our example.
+In the example file, we see that `nperp=120` and `npar=240`, which are the correct entries for our example.

 Further down, you find the line

->     arrayName='test_bimax'
+>     arrayName='test_ICW'

 This line defines the name of the f0-tables that ALPS will use.
 Since we tell ALPS to work with two species (from the line `nspec=2`), the code will look for two files

->     ./distribution/test_bimax.1.array
+>     ./distribution/test_ICW.1.array
->     ./distribution/test_bimax.2.array
+>     ./distribution/test_ICW.2.array

 which we had created earlier.